Single-shot and measurement-based quantum error correction via fault complexes

 Here, $g$ represents any subset of $H_X$ rows that sum to zero and $h$ is any vector in $C_0$ that is not the syndrome of a $Z$-type error.
 An example of such a code is a 2D surface code with four smooth boundaries; in this case we have $g = \bf 1$ (the product of all $X$ stabilizers is $I$) and $h = (1,0,\ldots,0)$ (all valid syndromes have even weight).
-Note that $g$ is exactly the global spacelike invariant considered in stability experiments~\cite{gidney_stability_2022}, which can be used to estimate the expected logical error when performing lattice surgery~\cite{horsman_surface_2012,litinski_game_2019}, a method for performing logical operations via measurements.
+The logical correlation $g$ is exactly the product of stabilizer generators considered in stability experiments.
 Using \cref{eq:fault_distance} we find that the primal distance of $\mathcal F$ is $d_1 = \delta$, i.e., equal the distance of the repetition code (or the number of CBQC measurement rounds cf.~\cite{gidney_stability_2022}).
-A 2D surface code with four smooth boundaries encodes no logical qubits, but if instead we let $\mathcal C$ be the 2D toric code (with periodic boundaries) then our formalism shows that the fault complex $\mathcal F = \mathcal R \times \mathcal C$ can be used to perform a combined memory and stability experiment.
+A 2D surface code with four smooth boundaries encodes no logical qubits, but if instead we let $\mathcal C$ be the 2D toric code (with periodic boundaries) then our formalism shows that the fault complex $\mathcal F = \mathcal R \times \mathcal C$ can be used to perform a combined memory and stability experiment; see~\cite{supp}.

 \prlsection{Single-shot lattice surgery} Certain CSS codes are naturally associated with length-3 or length-4 chain complexes, where the additional vector spaces represent metachecks, i.e., redundancies between subsets of checks.
 Metachecks are related to single-shot error correction~\cite{bombin_single-shot_2015,campbell_theory_2019, quintavalle_single-shot_2021}, where a single round of parity-check measurements suffices for fault-tolerant QEC.